antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 - Go to `Project > Project Settings > Plugins` and enable **Godot Vertex Animation Textures Plugin**.
 - Test to see if you can add the new `VATMultiMeshInstance3D` node into a scene.

+## Full Mesh2Motion > Blender > Godot workflow video

+You will need to follow these steps to get your baked VAT into Godot: [https://youtu.be/twFFcn4Q0fQ](https://youtu.be/twFFcn4Q0fQ)

 ## `VATMultiMeshInstance3D`

 This plugin provides a new node called `VATMultiMeshInstance3D` which inherits `MultiMeshInstance3D`.